thomas-young-2013/mindware/README.md

 ------------------

-## Soln-ML: Towards Self-Improving AutoML System.
+## VolcanoML: Speeding up End-to-End AutoML via Scalable Search Space Decomposition.
-Soln-ML is an AutoML system, which is capable of improving its AutoML power by learning from past experience.
+Volcano-ML is an AutoML system, which is capable of improving its AutoML power by decomposing the entire AutoML search space into small ones.
 It implements many basic components that enables automatic machine learning.
-Furthermore, this toolkit can be also used to nourish new AutoML algorithms.
+Furthermore, this system can be also used to nourish new AutoML algorithms.
-Soln-ML is developed by <a href="http://net.pku.edu.cn/~cuibin/" target="_blank" rel="nofollow">DAIM Lab</a> at Peking University.
+Volcano-ML is developed by <a href="http://net.pku.edu.cn/~cuibin/" target="_blank" rel="nofollow">DAIM Lab</a> at Peking University.
-The goal of Soln-ML is to make machine learning easier to apply both in industry and academia.
+The goal of Volcano-ML is to make machine learning easier to apply both in industry and academia.

-Currently, Soln-ML is compatible with: **Python >= 3.5**.
+Currently, Volcano-ML is compatible with: **Python >= 3.5**.

 ------------------

 ## Guiding principles

-- __User friendliness.__ Soln-ML needs few human assistance.
+- __User friendliness.__ Volcano-ML needs few human assistance.

 - __Easy extensibility.__ New ML algorithms are simple to add (as new classes and functions), and existing modules provide ample examples.
 To be able to easily create new modules allows for total expressiveness, making it suitable for advanced research.